donmaruko/zenpath/README.md

 # ZenPath - Productivity Tool

 ZenPath is a **productivity tool** that helps users **track skills, manage tasks, organize projects, and set goals** within a **unified dashboard**.
-Built with **React (Vite) for the frontend** and **Node.js with Express and MongoDB for the backend**, ZenPath offerstask management features such as **drag-and-drop task reordering, pinned tasks, task categories, recurring tasks, and future third-party integrations**.
+Built with **React (Vite) for the frontend** and **Node.js with Express and MongoDB for the backend**, ZenPath offers task management features such as **drag-and-drop task reordering, pinned tasks, task categories, recurring tasks, and real-time task updates via WebSockets**.
 More features are to come!

 ---

 ## 🚀 Features

 - **Task Management:** Add, edit, delete, and pin tasks.
-- **Reordering:** Easily organize tasks dynamically.
 - **Pinned Tasks:** Keep high-priority tasks at the top.
 - **Task Categories & Tags:** Categorize tasks by priority, project, or custom labels.
-- **Recurring Tasks:** Support for daily, weekly, or custom recurrence options.
 - **MongoDB Integration:** Persistent storage for tasks.
+- **Real-Time Task Updates:** WebSockets ensure instant sync across multiple clients.
 - **REST API Backend:** Node.js and Express.js for seamless API communication.
 - **Vite + React Frontend:** Fast and responsive UI with Axios for API requests.